Philosophy of Contemporary Challenges

 "I was looking for philosophy programs, but also wanted to deal with current questions and issues that we are confronted with on a global level.
 This program seemed to contain the right mix of philosophy, politics and practical application."

-Upon graduation from this track, you will be an MA in Philosophy, specializing in Philosophy of Contemporary Challenges.
-You will be able to critically analyse current social, political and ethical issues and to provide well-founded answers based on classical and contemporary philosophical insights.
+Upon graduating from this track, you will be an MA in Philosophy, specialized in Philosophy of Contemporary Challenges.
+You are able to critically analyse current social, political and ethical issues and to provide well-founded answers based on classical and contemporary philosophical insights.

 This will equip you well for positions requiring broad general development, sharp thinking and excellent communication skills.
 These can be various positions, for example within education and research, journalism, consultancy and the public sector.